yerf123/course-RH/book/duckietown-robotics-development/04_advanced/04_robot_behaviour/00_robot_behaviour.md

 - In the second one, add the code to subscribe to that topic and extract color.
 Using concepts from [roslaunch](#ros-launch), create two nodes in your `.launch` file.
 Note that you are not allowed to have different Python files for each node.
 The first node detects the color red and the second detects yellow.
 You should use [params](http://wiki.ros.org/roslaunch/XML/param) within your `node` tag to let your detector know whether it is supposed to detect red/yellow.
 These nodes will run on your laptop.
 Once again, pass the required environment variables to connect your laptop to the rosmaster of your duckiebot using `docker run`.

 - You should publish some debug images from within the color detection node.
 These debug images should have rectangles drawn in the region where the colors are detected.
+Note that we are not looking for perfect color detectors, as long as they produce reasonable output.
+You can draw multiple rectangles in the image if the multiple regions in the image have the requred color.

 - Record a bag file containing the original and debug images.